Ehsan-Afzali-2024/express_boilerplate/README.md

-# Your Express TypeScript API with Swagger Integration
+# Your Express TypeScript framework with Swagger integration

 ## Overview

-This project is a RESTful API built with **Express** and **TypeScript** that integrates **Swagger** for API documentation.
-The application employs **async handlers** for better error management and uses a modular structure for routers, allowing for easy expansion and organization of the application.
+"This project is a lightweight, unopinionated framework built on top of **Express** and **TypeScript**, integrating **Swagger** for API documentation.
+The application utilizes **async handlers** for improved error management and follows a modular structure for routers, enabling easy expansion and organization of the application."

 ## Features